Kuala Lumpur City Centre: Suria KLCC

 Suria KLCC is currently the only and main commercial centre in the KLCC area.
-The shopping mall occupies space underneath the Petronas Twin Towers and shares its parking lot (Suria KLCC parking rate) with it.
+The shopping mall occupies space underneath the Petronas Twin Towers and shares its parking lot with it.
 The six-story shopping mall was extended to Petronas Menara Tiga in 2011.

 The mall is linked to the Kuala Lumpur Convention Centre via an underground pedestrian tunnel, which in turn is connected to the Bukit Bintang shopping district via an elevated pedestrian walkway.

 The Building Services Engineer was Flack + Kurtz who is currently part of the WSP | Parsons Brinkerhoff Company.